vondele/cdbexplore/Readme.md

-chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist within cdb but have been added as part of the search. unscored   : Number of existing unscored moves within cdb that were assigned a score as part of the search. date       : ... you guessed it total time : Time spent since the start of the search. cdb time   : Average time (in milliseconds) needed to get a cdb list of moves for a position (including those that required enqueuing).
+chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist within cdb but have been added as part of the search. unscored   : Number of existing unscored moves within cdb that were assigned a score as part of the search. reprobed   : Number of positions in local PV lines re-requested to cdb (and reprobed/chessdbq). date       : ... you guessed it total time : Time spent since the start of the search. cdb time   : Average time (in milliseconds) needed to get a cdb list of moves for a position (including those that required enqueuing).
-URL        : Link displaying the found PV in chessdb.
+URL        : Link displaying the found PV on chessdb.cn.
 ```

 Sample output with `--proveMates`: